Hot Isostatic Press (HIP) Equipment

-HIP, Hot Isostatic Pressing, is one of material processing methods, which compresses materials by applying high temperature of several hundreds to 2000 °C and isostatic pressure of several tens to 200MPa at the same time.
-Argon is the most commonly used pressure medium.
+Hot Isostatic Pressing (HIP) is a material processing method that compresses materials by simultaneously applying high temperature of several hundreds to 2000℃ and isostatic pressure of several tens to 200 MPa.
+Argon is the most widely used pressure medium.

 Hot pressing is very similar to HIP.
 Milling, forging, extrusion also apply high temperature and pressure, but not isostatic pressure unlike HIP.